$ cd fundamentals-of-devops

 While three servers is great for redundancy, it’s not so great for usability, as your users typically want just a single endpoint to hit.
 This requires deploying a load balancer, as described in the next section.

 A load balancer is a piece of software that can distribute load across multiple servers or apps.
 You give your users a single endpoint to hit, which is the load balancer, and under the hood, the load balancer forwards the requests it receives to a number of different endpoints, using various algorithms (e.g., round-robin, hash-based, least-response-time, etc.) to process requests as efficiently as possible.
-There are many popular load balancer options out there, such as Apache, Nginx, and HAProxy, as well as cloud-specific load balancing services, such as AWS Elastic Load Balancer, GCP Cloud Load Balancer, and Azure Load Balancer.
+There are many load balancer options, including those you run yourself, such as Apache, Nginx, and HAProxy, as well as managed load balancers, such as AWS Elastic Load Balancer and GCP Cloud Load Balancer (full list).

 In the cloud, you’d most likely use a cloud load balancer, as you’ll see later in this blog post.
 However, for the purposes of server orchestration, I decided to show you a simplified example of how to run your own load balancer, as server orchestration techniques should work on-prem as well.
 Therefore, you’ll be deploying Nginx.

 To do that, you need one more server.
-If you have one already with SSH access, you can use it, and skip forward a few paragraphs.
-If not, you can deploy one more EC2 instance using the same create_ec2_instances_playbook.yml, but with a new variables file, nginx-vars.yml, with the contents shown in Example 31:
+You can deploy one more EC2 instance using the same create_ec2_instances_playbook.yml, but with a new variables file, nginx-vars.yml, with the contents shown in Example 30:

 num_instances: 1